Logius-standaarden/NL-GOV-profile-for-CloudEvents/sections/Context Attributes.md

 <b>CloudEvents-NL: Additional content</b></br>

-- Two of the extension attributes included by CloudEvents ('dataref' and 'sequence') are included as optional attributes in the CloudEvents-NL profile because it is foreseen that there is often a need to use these attributes.
+- Two of the extension attributes included by CloudEvents ('dataref' and 'sequence') are included as optional attributes in the NLgov profile for CloudEvents because it is foreseen that there is often a need to use these attributes.
 - Extension attributes should be kept minimal to ensure the CloudEvent can be properly serialized and transported (e.g. when using HTTP-headers most HTTP